bevanlewis/What-I-Learned/JavaScript/Math.md

 The order of operations in mathematics is often remembered by the acronym BODMAS

 ## Assignment variables

+Assignment operators are used to assign values to variables.

 ```javascript
 // Normal assignment